So why this blog? There are quite a few entertaining ones on this topic already that I love reading.

 To read my story on my exciting discoveries of coupons, read on. how I dealt with my first-world-problem of sweet-tasting bread, read on.Otherwise, to get to the point on how to save lots of $$ and get BOGOs (Buy One Get Ones), and freebies…

 In Australia, I was excited to get a mini coupon booklet once every few months, or coupons on the back of grocery receipts, “Shop-a-Docket”.
 A lot of these coupons were for services I didn’t even need, like tyre replacement or roofing services or something like that.
 The only good ones were for fast food.
 My Dad would clip those.
 Occasionally, maybe once a quarter or less, we would also get a page of coupons from the local shopping centre.
 That was exciting; but then, not really.
 Again, stuff I personally didn’t purchase.

 Not long after I made my big relocate to the US of A, I bought the leading local newspaper, The Orlando Sentinel, to get familiar with life in Orlando.
 But I was more enamored with the few A5 size booklets of several pages of coupons fell out than the drama of local and state politics.
 These booklets are produced by companies including Red Plum, Smart Source, and others.
 I was finding:

-These aredirect from the manufacturer and typically range from 50c to $4 off an item or two, sometimes more if it’s an expensive item, on your whole range of products for everyday life living, to use anywhere.
+These aredirect from the manufacturer and typically range from 50c to $4 off an item or two, sometimes more for more expensive items, like $10 off, on your whole range of products for everyday life living, to use anywhere.
 I started clipping like crazy for coupons like:

 $3 off Maybelline lipstick!